1 point per day (max of 5 points, out of 10) will be deducted

 run through a plagiarism detection system.
 This program uses compiler

 techniques, which are invariant of syntax and style.
 If you are

 sharing/borrowing code with other classmates (from this or previous

 years), you will get caught.

-Each graduate student will read a technical conference paper related
+Each graduate student will read a technical paper selected from the

 presentation that describes/summarizes the paper.

-Suggested conferences are the SIGGRAPH Conference, SIGGRAPH Asia Conference, Shape Modeling International Conference, Solid and Physical Modeling Conference and the Symposium on Geometry Processing.
-The paper must be from the main SIGGRAPH or SIGGRAPH Asia Conference, not just from any ACM SIGGRAPH-sponsored conference, symposium or workshop.
+The paper must be from the main SIGRGRAPH or SIGGRAPH Asia Conference, not just from any ACM SIGGRAPH-sponsored conference, symposium or workshop.